LifeArc/py_perceptabat_cv/README.md

 # py_perceptabat_cv
-Python wrapper and API for ACD/Percepta Batch with parallel processing support
+Python wrapper and API for ACD/Percepta Batch with parallel processing support.

 ## :gem: Features
 * Automatic multithreading support enables to run calculations on multiple cores resulting in faster overall calculation time.
-Threads are CPU core bound i.e. one thread per a core
+Threads are CPU core bound i.e. one thread per a core.
-* Can be imported in Python as a module or called from CLI
+* Can be imported in Python as a module or called from CLI.
-* Results are written to a CSV file in the same directory as the input file
+* Results are written to a CSV file in the same directory as the input file.
 * Use the same CLI options as with ```perceptabat_cv``` so you can feel right at home.
-For more information on flags please refer to the official documentation
+For more information on flags please refer to the official documentation.
-* Input [file](py_perceptabat_cv/tests/compounds.smi) must have two columns separated by space with no header
+* Input [file](py_perceptabat_cv/tests/compounds.smi) must have two columns separated by space with no header.

 ## :hatching_chick: Dependencies
 * ```perceptabat_cv``` installed and in ```PATH``` on a Linux machine.
-Tested with [ACD/Percepta Batch](https://www.acdlabs.com/products/percepta/index.php) version 2018-2019
+Tested with [ACD/Percepta Batch](https://www.acdlabs.com/products/percepta/index.php) version 2018-2019.
 * No non-standard library package dependencies and just modern Python.
-Tested with Python 3.7.2
+Tested with Python 3.7.2.

 ## :wrench: Installation
 ```